 Judge Woodbury is taking a commanding position on the Bench which he dignifies and adorns, and the duties and details of which seem as familiar to him as if he had devoted his whole life to them.
 He had delivered several opinions, this Term, distinguished for ability, clearness and sound law which have elicited warm commendations from all quarters.

-One indication of Justice Woodbury's popularity with his peers is the admiration expressed in obituaries, following his September 4, 1851, death at age sixty-one.
+54 ber 4, 1851, death at age sixty-one.
 At the opening of the Supreme Court, shortly after Woodbury's death, Attorney General John J. Crittenden, Chief Justice Taney, and official representatives of the Bar eulogized him in glowing terms.
-Crittenden remarked, ironically as it happens, in light of Woodbury's later plunge into obscurity: "He has fallen in the midst of his earthly honors; he has fallen as all of us must fall, and left with us only his fame, which is immortal."
+55 Crittenden remarked, ironically as it happens, in light of Woodbury's later plunge into obscurity: "He has fallen in the midst of his earthly honors; he has fallen as all of us must fall, and left with us only his fame, which is immortal."
+56